aetomack/kasama/instructions.md

-# CS Systems Programming Assignment

-## Project: Building a Minimal Wayland Client for a Terminal Emulator
+## Building a Minimal Wayland Client for a Terminal Emulator

-This assignment introduces the fundamentals of the Wayland protocol and client implementation.
+This introduces the fundamentals of the Wayland protocol and client implementation.
-You will implement core components of a minimal Wayland client, providing the groundwork for a graphical terminal emulator.
-The provided skeleton file **wayland_assignment.c** contains type definitions, function signatures, and inline comments describing each function’s intent.
+Implementat core components of a minimal Wayland client, providing the groundwork for a graphical terminal emulator.

----

 ## Learning Objectives